di4m0nds/chefco/README.md

 # CHEFCO PASTAS

-Welcome to CHEFCO PASTAS, an online platform for ordering the finest artisanal pasta dishes.
+An online platform for ordering the finest artisanal pasta dishes.
 Indulge in a unique culinary experience right from the comfort of your home.

 ## Features
 * Browse through a wide selection of delicious pasta dishes.